Hasini12-tech/thingsboard.github.io/docs/samples/magicbit/magicbit.md

    ![image](/images/dht11.JPG)

-### Connect ESP32 Pico to PC
+### Connect **Magicbit** to PC

-ESP32 Pico Kit does not require a sophisticated connection.
-Just plug micro-USB cable into PC and Pico, this should be enough.
+Magicbit does not require a sophisticated connection.
+Just plug micro-USB cable into PC and Magicbit, this should be enough.

 ### Prepare and upload sketch